pindjouf/BXL-Cyber-Camp/projects/monitoring_101/research.md

 ### The machine

-I'm gonna be monitoring a remote osmc machine.\
+I'm gonna be monitoring a remote machine quite similar to the one in this repo [mediapiratestack](https://github.com/pindjouf/mediapiratestack).\
 Which has the following services running:

 - wireguard vpn